Skip to main content

 Wait patiently and innocently again for a member of staff, giving up any hope that it will be the lovely undressable one, to come over to verify that, yes, you are indeed the correct age to purchase lettuce and rocket, and to press the magic reset button.
 Maybe like the machine, she’ll believe you indeed are much younger than you are and insist you take her out on a date, marry her and have lots of children.

-Realise that the queue at the check-out with the real person has just served the last person who came into the shop after you.
+Realise that the queue at the check-out with the real person has just served the last person who came into the shop half an hour after you and is just finish the checking though of five full trolley-loads.

 Plonk the 12p back in, this time successfully, while at the same time thanking Sainsbury’s chap for his help. (‘Anything else I can help Sir with today?').
 Avoiding suggesting he might care to settle your credit card repayments in full, pay for your TV licence and buy you a car, you politely decline, thanking him for his time, while at the same time resisting the temptation to ask if Anthony Worrall-Thompson has ever shoplifted from this branch.